m-hollow/NoirDB/README.md

-# FNDB_V4
+# NOIR-DB
-Film Noir Database Website
+An Interactive Film Noir Database Website

 I created this project in 2020 as a means of learning the Django web framework and full-stack web development, though my primary interests are Python, Django and databases.
 This project is meant to be a snapshot of everything I've learned this year.
 Film Noir was an easy choice for my first database project,